-To save the property for future purpose, the then president registered the land under the name of Ngari Institute of Buddhist Dialectics, in accordance with the state law.
-The name came from the Ngari House of Sera Jey monastery where the Ladakhi students were enrolled.
-Geshe Chowang took responsibility for the project site after the society was registered under Jammu & Kashmir State law.
-After the passing away of Geshe Dawa Jigmet in a tragic road accident, now there are modest quarters for the monks who are furthering the project, and other buildings are being raised.
+To save the property for future purposes, the then-president registered the land under the name of Ngari Institute of Buddhist Dialectics, in accordance with state law.
+The name came from the Ngari House of Sera Jey Monastery, where the Ladakhi students were enrolled.
+Geshe Chowang took responsibility for the project’s site after the society was registered under Jammu & Kashmir State law.
+Since the passing away of Geshe Dawa Jigmet in a tragic road accident, the institute now has modest quarters for the monks who are furthering the project, and other buildings are being built.

-In 2007 Geshe Tsewang Dorje was invited to take full responsibility for this project. (“Geshe” is like professor; it is the degree available within Buddhist monastic education, and Geshe Tsewang is a Lharimpa Geshe, meaning he has earned the highest level of geshe degree.)
-Geshe-la eagerly accepted and began to gather resources to start the construction of the girls’ and boys’ hostels, the library, and the primary classroom building.
+In 2007 Geshe Tsewang Dorje was invited to take full responsibility for this project.
+(A “geshe” is like professor; it is the degree available within Buddhist monastic education, and Geshe Tsewang is a lharampa geshe, meaning he has earned the highest level of the geshe degree.)
+Geshe-la eagerly accepted the position and began to gather resources to start the construction of the girls’ and boys’ hostels, the library, and the primary classroom building.
 Classes are now in session.
 In order to tell people about this project, Geshe-la has toured Europe, Southeast Asia, and North America, and he is very thankful for the help given to the children of the Ngari Institute.
-In the future, it may be possible to arrange more activities, including cultural performances of Ladakhi folk culture and also Buddhist performances such as the monk dances.
+In the future, it may be possible to arrange more activities, including cultural performances of Ladakhi folk culture and Buddhist performances such as the monk dances.

-In 2010 Geshe-la appointed a group to search out children who would otherwise miss educational opportunities, especially orphans and extremely poor children in the Changthang area, which runs between Tibet and Ladakh.
-These children will be able to receive a modern education without having to lose the chance to learn about Tibetan Buddhism.
+In 2010 Geshe-la appointed a group to search for children who would otherwise miss educational opportunities, especially orphans and extremely poor children in the Changthang area, which runs between Tibet and Ladakh.
+These children are able to receive a modern education without having to lose the chance to learn about Tibetan Buddhism.
 If modernization wipes out cultural traditions, the benefits and losses cancel each other out, but the Ngari Institute is developing a form of modern education that does not discredit or subvert cultural heritage.
 This project was endorsed by the Office of His Holiness the 14th Dalai Lama in September 2008, and His Holiness inaugurated the campus in 2016.

 - Ven.
-Shastri Kunsang Namgyal (Shastre, Sarnath) – Accountancy
+Shastri Kunsang Namgyal (Shastre, Sarnath), Accountant